 The higher level of sensitivity to doctors’ needs is a departure for sales forces used to touting their products’ superior scientific attributes.

-“We have to do it tastefully,” said Darrell Wakefield, a VP at Sanofi Genzyme who heads up commercial operations for Jevtana, a mature prostate cancer brand.
-He’s also leading the charge for two late-stage oncology meds poised to reach the market in 2022 and 2023.
+“We have to do it tastefully,” said Darrell Wakefield, a VP at Sanofi Genzyme who heads up commercial operations for Jevtana, an established brand for mCRPC.
+He’s also leading the charge for two late-stage oncology meds poised to reach the market in 2022 and 2024.

 Of the scenario in which physicians return to seeing non-COVID patients – but in a very different state of mind than they were pre-pandemic – Wakefield stressed the need for sensitivity.

-“We can’t be like ‘fools rush in’ and assume things are back to normal,” he explained.
+“We can’t assume things are back to normal,” he explained.
 “Never before have we had to take into account what doctors are up against.
-We just assumed they were people who drove business for us.
+We just assumed they were partners who drove business for us.
 But they were just on the front lines of a major war.”

 That warlike experience, Wakefield believes, dictates a more respectful approach.
 As he attempts to build momentum and morale among his rep teams, such hardcore sales tactics as calling on a doctor 13 times per year “need to be more balanced,” he said.
 Sanofi Genzyme is simultaneously looking to adjust rep incentives and sales quotas in COVID’s wake.

 “If a rep can’t get in to see a customer, it’s not fair to keep that expectation the same,” Wakefield said.

 Rejiggering the call plan to account for doctors’ fragile emotional states could be a touchy issue, given Wall Street’s typically relentless expectations for big pharma company performance.
 However, there’s no doubt the clinician’s mental state has changed.